Women in the Gaza war: Gaza Strip

-Casualties, displacement and suffering

 As of mid-November 2023, two-thirds of the 11,000 Palestinian casualties reported killed by the Gaza Health Ministry since the onset of the war, were women and children.

 According to a joint statement by UNICEF, the WHO, UNFPA, and the UNRWA, women in Gaza, along with children and newborns, have borne a disproportionate amount of suffering during the war, saying that "the bombardments, damaged or non-functioning health facilities, massive levels of displacement, collapsing water and electricity supplies as well as restricted access to food and medicines, are severely disrupting maternal, newborn, and child health services".
 The United Nations Special Rapporteur on Violence Against Women said that "Since 7 October, the assault on Palestinian women’s dignity and rights has taken on new and terrifying dimensions, as thousands have become victims of war crimes, crimes against humanity and an unfolding genocide".

 On 25 January 2024, a doctor based in Gaza reported an increase in the number of patients suffering from postpartum depression and postpartum haemorrhages.
 In March 2024, UN Women called Israel's war on Gaza "a war on women", stating, "While this war spares no one, UN Women data shows that it kills and injures women in unprecedented ways."
 The Gaza Health Ministry reported that 60,000 pregnant women were suffering from dehydration, malnutrition, and a lack of medical care.
 The UN stated 95 percent of pregnant and breastfeeding women faced severe food poverty.
 On 15 March 2024, Amal Hamad, the Palestinian Minister of Women's Affairs, told the UN that 9,000 women had been killed by Israel since 7 October and called "all the women of the world to stand by Palestinian women".

-Sexual exploitation of Palestinian women

-Reports by the Associated Press described the experiences of Palestinian women who were allegedly sexually exploited by local men or humanitarian aid workers in exchange for food, money, water, supplies or work.
-Amal Syam, the director of the Palestinian NGO, Women’s Affairs Center, said that many aid groups did not want to focus on these events, as to not draw attention away from Israel's actions in the war.

-Threats of rape and sexual violence

-Palestinian women in Gaza have also alleged threats of rape and sexual violence by invading Israeli soldiers.
-Speaking to Euro-Mediterranean Human Rights Monitor, one Palestinian woman, who was pregnant, described being forced to undress by an Israeli soldier, who threatened to rape her.